 As an elder law firm, we handle probate matters on a routine basis.

-Having a probate attorney versed in the nuances of the Maryland probate process will be your key to a smooth probate in an uncontested matter and the key to a successful outcome in a contested matter.
+Having a probate attorney familiar with the nuances of the Maryland probate process will be your key to a smooth probate in an uncontested matter and the key to a successful outcome in a contested matter.

 In an uncontested matter, it is key to have an experienced probate attorney guide the family through the expected nuances and issues that will normally arise in any probate process.
 Asset distribution, location of missing assets, creditor issues, burial issues, and personal property distribution issues are all normal issues that many probate estates will encounter.